wildonion/penpineappleapplepen/README.md

-BPF bytecode contains an actor based load balancer.
+actor based based proxy which can be loaded from the linux kernel using **BPF** technology